-The approach described here is a DiffServ based mechanism for providing the QoS as any packet received by any router is classified based on the MF Classifier which is a triplet consisting of bandwidth, buffer and delay.
-The packet that arrives at the router is examined for the values specified in bandwidth, buffer and delay fields and is matched with the any of the classifiers corresponding to which the packet is provided with the QoS.
+The approach described here is a DiffServ based mechanism for providing the QoS as any packet received by any router is classified based on the MF Classifier which is a triplet consisting of the source address, destination address and (bandwidth, buffer and delay).
+The packet that arrives at the router is examined for the values specified in bandwidth, buffer and delay fields and is matched with the classifiers corresponding to which the packet is provided with the QoS.
 The classifier looks like: